Love on Credit: Songs of the film

-The theme song throughout the movie was also titled "Love on Credit".
+The theme song throughout the movie was also titled "Happiness Quota".
 It was released on 19 September 2011.
-The composer, Wu Qingfeng, spent 20 minutes writing the song.
+Sodagreen vocalist Greeny Wu, spent 20 minutes writing the song.
 At the first listen of the song, one of lead roles, Lin Chi-ling was too moved to cry.
+The song was later included on their 8th studio album What's the Trouble on Your Mind, which released on 11 November 2011.

 She said "The song expresses my moods and feelings in the movie completely."